KuzyWoozy/Lookahead_2048/README.md

 ## Directory layout:

+src/main/java/cs3822/
+    Code for every class within the project, annotated with code comments

+javadoc/
+    Generated javadoc, use a webrowser to open index.html or simply navigate to the code to read the documentation

 This project uses the Maven Java Build Tool standard directory structure, whose documentation may be found here: https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html